bcbio/bcbio-nextgen/docs/contents/parallel.rst

 As a result of these calculations, the cores used during processing will not always correspond to the maximum cores provided in the input `-n` parameter.
 The goal is rather to intelligently maximize cores and memory while staying within system resources.
+Note that memory specifications are for a single core, and the pipeline takes care of adjusting this to actual cores used during processing.

 Tuning systems for scale
 ~~~~~~~~~~~~~~~~~~~~~~~~